 I’ve been using Blender for just over 18 months and After Effects for years.
 Having already had some experience using .exr files and cryptomattes for visual effects compositing, during this project I’ve now built upon this workflow further.
 Absolutely love the power cryptomattes offer when compositing.

 I had a few ideas but settled on a sci-fi / space idea.
 The general idea was to feature an animated alien specimen which an android was carrying from a just landed cargo ship.
-I don’t game much these days, but all my past Halo antics may have informed some of this :D
+The video in this post shows the work I produced on this challenge, with a brief breakdown showing some of the processes involved.

 There have been some incredible pieces of art created in this challenge, over 2400 artists were involved!